apiscopo/mle/README.md

 Both functions rely on historical weather data from NOAA.

-Run either function from the commmand line:
+Run either function from the commmand line -
-1. days_of_precip: takes a city name (string) as an argument, either 'mia', 'bos', or 'jun' (for Miami, Boston, and Juneau, respectively).
+1. days_of_precip: takes a city name (str) as an argument, either 'mia', 'bos', or 'jun' (for Miami, Boston, and Juneau, respectively).
-2. chance_of_precip: takes a city name (same three choices), a month (int), and a day (int) in that order as argument.
+2. chance_of_precip: takes a city name (str), a month (int), and a day (int) in that order as arguments.